mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 {% video src="transitions-fly.mp4" %}

-I want to split up and animate some text which is simple using a declaractive JavaScript framework and doesn't require a library:
+I want to animate a title and need to split the lines which is simple using Svelte:

 - First I'm going to declare the lines and use empty lines to create a pause between other text that's going to animate in
 - I'm going to use the `in:fly` intro transition and set a starting `y` position using the built-in `backOut` easing function